ngs-lang/ngs/readme.md

 	* Auto discovery for jars?
 Think ec2 tools.
 	* Anyway, there must be a way to specify externally argument types and objects (file/url/pid... see bash doc about completion for more types)
 	* Learn from interaction.
-Example "curl URL" -> curl has argument of type URL.
+Example `curl URL` -> curl has argument of type URL.
 		* Provide easy access to modify/delete/blacklist learned commands' arguments.
 		* Shortcut key to define object type.
-Example "curl [SHORTCUT_KEY_PRESSES]" -> menu with object types -> remember the selection.
+Example `curl [SHORTCUT_KEY_PRESSES]` -> menu with object types -> remember the selection.
 		* Use same format for learned and pre-defined arguments, allowing easy adding to the ze package and interchange between people.
 			* The format (future feature, low priority) will include version detection and which switches are supported in which versions.
 			* The format will include how to do completion for specific arguments.
-			  Think "ec2kill" < "ec2din ...".
+			  Think `ec2kill` < `ec2din ...`.

 * Define which commands will run where when using hosts group.
-Think "ec2..." on a group of machines which include all ec2 machines: "management" machine, web, app, etc. servers.
+Think `ec2...` on a group of machines which include all ec2 machines: "management" machine, web, app, etc. servers.

-* hosts groups should be organized in a stack ( pushd/popd style )
+* Hosts groups should be organized in a stack ( pushd/popd style )

+* Hosts group will be ordered.
+When running commands, one could specify to run in order or async.
+	* When commands run in order there should be an option to stop on first fail.

 Current state
 =============